MicrosoftDocs/customer-voice/fp-docs/analyze-survey-invitations.md

 ## Export survey invitations

-You can export a single survey invitation or multiple survey invitations to Microsoft Excel.
+You can export a single survey invitation or multiple survey invitations to Excel.
 To export survey invitation(s), select the required invitation(s), and then select **Export** in the **Invitations details** section.

 Each invitation property is a column, and each invitation becomes a row in the Excel workbook.